rcoleworld/reddit-sentiment-analysis/README.md

 It would be unlikely for our machine learning model to learn this particular pattern.

 ## Conclusion
 After all of these concepts are applied, it is simple to connect our classifier to the Reddit API to experiment with.
-In this case lets connect this to a post on a Computer Science subreddit.
+In this case, let’s classify comments on a Computer Science subreddit.

 Here are the results:
 ```